 Your Lawyer May Help You Value Your Compensation Claim

-Prior to negotiating a financial settlement on your behalf, members of your legal team may help you assign an accurate monetary value to your compensation claim.
+An attorney can negotiate a financial settlement on your behalf.
+Before that, members of your legal team may help you assign an accurate monetary value to your compensation claim.
 California Civil Code (CIV) §1431.2 provides details on the types of economic and noneconomic damages you might be entitled to recover, including:

 - Health care, therapy, and rehabilitation expenses